cgarzon0935/Powershell/Furlough Users/readme.md

-Due to covid, we had to deactivate a large number of folks, and bulk_return_furlough_users.ps1 was created to help reenable these accounts.
+Due to covid, we had to deactivate a large number of folks, and this captures the scripts we use to process them in some way.